 We’re still deep into winter, but it’s never too early to start planning for summer!
 Warm weather will be here before you know it, making now a great time for teens to start thinking about a summer job.
 While many teens opt for jobs in retail and food service, here’s another option: Becoming a NYC lifeguard!

-The NYC Department of Parks and Recreation just announced qualifying testing for the city lifeguard program will run Jan.
-31 to Feb.
-19. Applicants must be at least 16 years old by the start of employment and register online to take the test.
+The NYC Department of Parks and Recreation just announced qualifying testing for the city lifeguard program will begin on Friday, Dec.
+2. Applicants must be at least 16 years old by the start of employment and register online to take the test.

-Lifeguards work five to six days each week and first-year lifeguards earn a minimum of $16 an hour, for a weekly salary of about $800, according to the NYC Parks Dept. Each summer, city beaches open Memorial Day weekend, and outdoor pools open in late June.
+Lifeguards work five to six days each week.
+Currently, first-year lifeguards earn a minimum of $16 an hour.
+Each year, city beaches open Memorial Day weekend, and outdoor pools open in late June.
 Both pools and beaches close the Sunday after Labor Day.

 - Have at least 20/30 vision in one eye and 20/40 in the other – without corrective lenses.
 Glasses and contact lenses may not be worn during the eye exam.